ishandoye/DevopsJourney/K8/challenge/pod-evicted.md

 ```

-	- So Instead of POD, I tried using deployment
+- So instead of a POD, I tried using deployment

 ```bash